Accommodation in Historic Buildings

 Schaffhausen

-The "Seldenau" is a particularly valuable residential building in terms of architectural and cultural history, which was first mentioned in the 16th century.
-The building has a rich interior from various eras and is a listed building due to its significance in terms of settlement history and urban development.
+The «Seldenau» is a residential building of significant architectural and cultural-historical value, first documented in the 16th century.
+The building boasts rich furnishings from various eras and is a protected monument due to its importance in settlement history and urban development.

 Rheingerbe